MMD-Regularized Unbalanced Optimal Transport

-Let $\calX$ be a set (domain) that forms a compact Hausdorff space.
-Let $\calR(\calX)$ denote the set of all non-negative (finite) Radon measures defined over $\calX$; while the set of all probability measures is denoted by $\calR_1(\calX)$.
-For a measure on the product space, $\pi\in\calR(\calX\times\calX)$, let $\pi_1,\pi_2$ denote the first and second marginals respectively (i.e., they are the push-forwards under the canonical projection maps onto $\calX$).
-Let $\calL(\calX)$ denote the set of all real-valued measurable functions over $\calX$.
+\begin{section}{Preliminaries} \textbf{Notations.} Let $\calX$ be a set (domain) that forms a compact Hausdorff space.
+Let $\calR^+(\calX),\calR(\calX)$ denote the set of all non-negative, signed (finite) Radon measures defined over $\calX$; while the set of all probability measures is denoted by $\calR^+_1(\calX)$.
+For a measure on the product space, $\pi\in\calR^+(\calX\times\calX)$, let $\pi_1,\pi_2$ denote the first and second marginals, respectively (i.e., they are the push-forwards under the canonical projection maps onto $\calX$).
+Let $\calL(\calX)$, $\calC(\calX)$ denote the set of all real-valued measurable functions and all real-valued continuous functions, respectively, over $\calX$.